circleci/circleci-docs/jekyll/_cci2/api-intro.md

 `POST /project/:vcs-type/:username/:project/build` | This endpoint enables users to trigger a new build by project.
 `DELETE /project/:vcs-type/:username/:project/build-cache` | This endpoint enabled users to clear the project cache for a specific project.
 `GET /recent-builds` | This endpoint enabled users to retrieve an array of recent builds.

-## API v1.1 Support and EOL

-With the release of API v2, there will be two different versions of the CircleCi API that you can use.
-Although CircleCI recommends you use API v2, you may still use API v1.1 if you wish; however, please note that API v2 includes several powerful features (e.g. support for pipelines) that are unavailable in API v1.1.

-For a period of time, both versions of the CircleCI API (v1.1 & v2) will be available.
-CircleCI expects to eventually End-Of-Life (EOL) API v1.1 and discontinue support for this API version in the near future.
-Guidance on when the CircleCI API v1.1 will be discontinued will be communicated at a future date.

 ## API v2 and Server Customers